Shanghai eatery pairs food, wine, light, sound

 Once they’re seated, giant projections of red brick walls appear and start to shift upwards quickly, creating the illusion that the entire room is sinking.
 This is followed by the sound of cracking stone, a starry sky, lit purple candles, and the ringing of a church bell.

-Only then do waiters appear to serve the appetizer: a frozen wasabi-flavoured apple juice ball.
+Only then do waiters appear to serve the appetizer: a frozen wasabi-flavored apple juice ball.

 Housed in a former warehouse in central Shanghai, the restaurant, the brainchild of French-born Paul Pairet, serves a 22-course banquet that aims to stimulate all five senses to just ten guests a night.